securekey/fabric-examples/fabric-cli/README.md

 Events:

 - Listen Block - Listens for block events and displays the block when a new block is created
+- Listen Filtered Block - Listens for filtered block events and displays the filtered block when a new block is created
 - Listen TX - Listens for transaction events
 - Listen CC - Listens for chaincode events for a specified chaincode